Happy Is the Bride

 Happy Is the Bride is a 1958 black and white British comedy film written and directed by Roy Boulting and starring Ian Carmichael, Janette Scott, Cecil Parker, Terry-Thomas and Joyce Grenfell.
-It is based on the play Quiet Wedding by Esther McCracken, previously filmed in 1941.
+It is based on the 1938 play Quiet Wedding by Esther McCracken, previously filmed in 1941.

 Plot

 In a quiet summer corner of Wiltshire that is forever England, David and Janet decide to tie the knot.
-Unfortunately this is the cue for everyone else to take over proceedings, to the dismay of the couple and the increasing despair of Janet's father.
-One way or another the wedding - if there is one - is going to be an unforgettable occasion.
+However, this serves as the signal for everyone else to assume control of the situation, much to the couple's dismay and the father of Janet's growing despondency.
+One way or another the wedding – if there is one – is going to be an unforgettable occasion.